Vishwaraj-636/Axion_AI/README.md

 - Upon mounting, it initializes a Socket.io connection to the backend, preparing for real-time communication.
 - The dashboard currently displays a placeholder "Hello world".
 - The `Login.jsx` component now also includes a check to redirect authenticated users directly to the dashboard (`/`) if they are already logged in.

+### 12. Define Chat and Message Database Models

+- In `backend/src/models/`, `chat.model.js` and `message.model.js` were created to persist conversation data.
+- The `Chat` model links to a `User` via an `owner` field and stores a `title`.
+- The `Message` model links to a `Chat` and stores the `content` and `role` (`user` or `assistant`), allowing for retrieval of entire conversation threads.

+### 13. Add Chat API Routes and Controller Logic

+- The `backend/src/routes/chat.routes.js` file exposes RESTful endpoints for managing chats.
+- `GET /api/chats`: Fetches all chat histories for the authenticated user to populate the sidebar.
+- `GET /api/chats/:chatId/messages`: Fetches all messages for a specific chat, displayed when a user selects a conversation.
+- The controller logic is handled in `backend/src/controllers/chat.controller.js`.

+### 14. Implement Real-time Chat with Socket.io

+- The main server file (`backend/server.js`) was updated to initialize a Socket.IO server.
+- A connection handler listens for new clients and handles a `message` event.
+- When a `message` is received, it's processed by the AI service, and the response is streamed back to the client over the same socket connection.

+### 15. Build the Frontend Chat UI

+- The dashboard in `frontend/src/features/chat/pages/DashBoard.jsx` was built into a full chat interface.
+- It is composed of several components: `ConversationHistory.jsx` (sidebar), `MessageList.jsx` (main message view), and `MessageInput.jsx` (input form).
+- The layout is responsive and styled with Tailwind CSS.

+### 16. Implement the `useChat` Custom Hook

+- The `frontend/src/features/chat/hook/useChat.js` custom hook centralizes all chat-related logic and state management.
+- It is responsible for:
+    - Initializing and managing the Socket.IO client connection (`initializeSocketConnection`).
+    - Fetching the user's chat history from the backend (`handleGetChats`).
+    - Opening a specific chat and loading its messages (`handleOpenChat`).
+    - Sending new messages to the backend via Socket.IO (`handleSendMessage`).
+- It dispatches actions to the Redux store to update the chat state (e.g., adding new messages, setting the current chat).

+### 17. Frontend Chat State Management with Redux

+- A dedicated Redux slice (e.g., `frontend/src/features/chat/chat.slice.js`) manages the application's chat state.
+- It stores an array of `chats` (conversation history) and the `currentChatId` to track the active conversation.
+- Messages for the `currentChatId` are stored within the `chats` object, allowing for a complete view of the current conversation.
+- Redux actions are used to add new messages, update chat titles, and switch between conversations, ensuring a predictable state flow.

+### 18. Real-time Message Display and Markdown Rendering

+- The `DashBoard.jsx` component dynamically renders messages from the Redux store.
+- User messages are displayed as plain text, while AI responses are processed and rendered using `react-markdown`.
+- Custom components are provided to `ReactMarkdown` to ensure beautiful and consistent styling for various markdown elements, including:
+    - Headings (`h1`, `h2`, `h3`)
+    - Lists (`ul`, `ol`, `li`)
+    - Code blocks (`code`) with syntax highlighting (if configured) and a copy button.
+    - Bold text (`strong`)
+    - Links (`a`)
+    - Blockquotes (`blockquote`)
+- This ensures that AI-generated content, which often includes markdown, is presented clearly and aesthetically.

 ## Local Setup